kavindu-dilshan/calculator-android-app/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Android Studio.
 3. Build and run the app on your emulator or physical device.
-4. Feel free to explore, contribute, or use this project as a foundation for your Android app development journey.
-We welcome any feedback, bug reports, or feature requests.
-Happy coding!

 ## Dependencies Used:
 - <b>net.objecthunter:exp4j:</b> A lightweight and efficient expression parser for Java, used for mathematical calculations in this project.